List of Mad Men characters: Joey Baird

 Joey Baird (Matt Long) is a freelance artist for Sterling Cooper Draper Pryce, first seen at the start of the fourth season.
 Joey and Peggy seem to enjoy working together, reenacting the "John and Marsha" comedy skit in a workroom and laughing.
-However, Joey is also rather crude, acts entitled, frequently makes insensitive remarks, and engages in actions that would be classified as sexual harassment later in the century.
-Additionally, Joey misinterprets Harry Crane's friendly offer to help him get acting jobs and to go out for coffee as homosexual advances.
+Joey is also rather crude, acts entitled, frequently makes insensitive remarks, and engages in sexual harassment.
+Joey misinterprets Harry Crane's friendly offer to help him get acting jobs and to go out for coffee as homosexual advances.

-Joey is also anti-authoritarian and, while disrespectful behind Don and Lane's backs as some other SCDP employees are, is (unlike them) openly defiant of Joan.
-Things come to a head in "The Summer Man", when Joey reveals she reminds him of his mother, who he says is "a Joan" at her job: he speaks contemptuously about and to Joan, alleging she got her job by having sex with men in the office because she lacks any skills of her own, calls her a "madame" and a "Shanghai whore," tells her she walks around the office like she "want[s] to get raped", and draws a pornographic picture of Joan and Lane Pryce engaged in oral sex and tapes it to the glass door of her office.
+Joey is anti-authoritarian and while disrespectful behind Don and Lane's backs as some other SCDP employees are, is (unlike them) openly defiant of Joan.
+Things come to a head in "The Summer Man", when Joey reveals she reminds him of his mother, who he says is "a Joan" at her job; he speaks contemptuously about and to Joan, alleging she got her job by having sex with men in the office, because she lacks any skills of her own, calls her a "madame" and a "Shanghai whore", tells her she walks around the office like she "want[s] to get raped" and draws a pornographic picture of Joan and Lane Pryce engaged in oral sex and tapes it to the glass door of her office.
 Joan's efforts to control and admonish Joey herself fail to accomplish anything and Joey escalates his insulting and defiant behavior.
 She attempts to have Don and Lane handle him, emphasizing the problems with his work while indirectly referencing his transgressions toward her.
-However, her attempts to indirectly deal with the situation fail.
-At first, Peggy's repeated efforts to confront his sexist attitudes are as his peer, but Joey brushes her aside.
+Her attempts to indirectly deal with the situation fail.
+At first, Peggy's repeated efforts to confront his sexist attitudes are as his peer but Joey brushes her aside.

 Peggy ultimately shows Don the obscene drawing and, at his suggestion, empowers herself by ordering Joey as his superior to apologize to Joan and fires the shocked freelancer when he refuses to comply.
-However, in the aftermath, Joan is angry at Peggy about the firing because she perceives it as Peggy acting in order to "look important" and causing Joan to look like a "glorified secretary" lacking power, respect, or authority, and needing Peggy to fight her battles for her.
+In the aftermath, Joan is angry at Peggy about the firing because she perceives it as Peggy acting to "look important" and causing Joan to look like a "glorified secretary" lacking power, respect, or authority, and needing Peggy to fight her battles for her.